 MRI, Suros biopsy device.

-The fellow attends and may present at the following teaching conferences:
+The fellows attend and may present at the following teaching conferences:

 - Weekly Breast Tumor Board (with CME credit)

 - Monthly Breast division radiology-pathology correlation conference

 The fellows also receive a dedicated series of lectures on topics relevant to the practicing dedicated breast imager, such as MQSA.